 How is MyGuru GMAT Tutoring Different?

 Many GMAT prep companies drill you endlessly on math topics and English grammar.
 You spend too much time covering pure math fundamentals and not enough time learning how to apply basic math concepts to tricky GMAT questions.
 The key to raising your GMAT score is to understand how to think critically and problem solve on the GMAT exam.
+This is true now, and will be true in the future as GMAC rolls out the GMAT Focus Edition in late 2023.

 Our approach is to make GMAT quant topics more accessible by focusing on the math you need to know and more importantly, on how to apply it strategically to answer GMAT questions correctly.
 GMAT verbal, particularly sentence correction on the other hand, is where most non-native speakers struggle and where a more technical approach can actually be helpful.
 In sum, we help students excel on the GMAT by approaching GMAT quant less technically and more strategically, while selectively taking a more technical approach on GMAT verbal when students don't have a foundation in English and grammar.